kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

    ​

 3. On Launch Cluster page, enter cluster name as your desired and select your key pair name which is imported in step of importing an user key pair.
-Ensure that the Cluster Template is set to kitwai-template.
+Ensure that the Cluster Template is set to kitwai-template. and Base Image is set to "KitWai 1.2 - spark 2.2.0 ..."
 Then, click on Launch button.

    <img src="launchcluster-3.png" width="600">